 Accidents are unpredictable.
 You can’t tell the degree of the damages that it may incur unless it happens.
-Some may stay safe and get little to no damages.
+Some may stay safe and get little to no damage.
 On the other hand, some drivers suffer much worse.
-They may feel the burden on their physical injuries and mental effort in settling the accident.
+They may feel the burden of their physical injuries and mental effort in settling the accident.

 Many drivers ponder the question “What happens if my vehicle is totaled in an auto accident?”
 Will it affect the insurance rates?
 Do I have to continue paying my auto loans?
 Many questions might be popping inside your mind.
 Don’t worry!
 We are going to inform you about what you need to know.

 Let’s start by informing you about the steps that you have to take if you get involved in an auto accident.
 Following that is a guide to filing an auto insurance claim.
 Of course, we will take you on a crash course in the aftermath of a total loss.
 There are other things you need to be aware of, and we will let you know about them.

 If I am in an accident, what are the things that I should do?

 One of the most common mistakes that people make at the scene of an accident is panic.
 Well, they can’t avoid that, it is human nature after all.
 There are several steps that you have to remember.
 These will help you in getting safe physically, legally, and financially.
 Below are some things that you must do at the scene.